portal-cornell/robotouille/README.md

   </a>

   <p align="center">
-    A customizable multi-task cooking environment!
+    A customizable multi-task cooking environment for LLM agents!
     <br />
     <br />
     <a href="https://github.com/portal-cornell/robotouille/issues">Request Feature</a>